bobdavies2000/OpenCVB/README.md

     -   Remove **“\<OpenCVB Dir\>/Azure-Kinect-Sensor-SDK”** to update Microsoft Kinect for Azure support
     -   Remove **“\<OpenCVB Dir\>/opencv”** to update both OpenCV and OpenCV contributions.
     -   Remove **“\<OpenCVB Dir\>/OrbbecSDK”** to update the latest Orbbec code.
+    -   Use Visual Studio’s NuGet Package Manager for any other updates.

 Why are there no official releases of OpenCVB?
 The repository is the release.
 The infrastructure is solid at this point (the exceptions are rare and transitory.)
 Any problems that arise are easily avoided because they will be confined to an algorithm.
 OpenCVB regression tests are continuously running so even individual algorithm problems will be apparent shortly.
 If any problem is encountered, download the latest and if it is still there, submit a pull request.